 The following materials must be submitted electronically to the Office of Faculty Diversity & Development (firstname.lastname@example.org):

 - Nomination by Department Chair or Center Director

-A list of directors, co-directors, and faculty is available here.
+A list of directors, co-directors, faculty, and staff is available.

-The pilot LEAD Program will be offered at no cost to the accepted individual or his or her department/center.
+The LEAD Program is offered at no cost to the participants and their sponsors.

-It is anticipated that the LEAD Program will be eligible for continuing medical education credits.
+The LEAD Program offers continuing medical education (CME) credits.